Cathy Kelley: Early life and education

-Catherine Anne Kelley was born on September 27, 1988 in Oak Park, Illinois.
+Kelley was born on September 27, 1988, in Oak Park, Illinois.
 She is of Austrian and Irish descent.
 She grew up with a single mother, but spent much of her time on her father's farm in Vermont.
 Her grandfather, Bartram Kelley was an aviation pioneer, as the senior engineer of Bell Helicopters.

 Kelley became interested in journalism when she was in high school, and started hosting for several of her school's news broadcasts.
 She graduated from Loyola University Chicago with a degree in multimedia journalism.
-She is a member of Mensa International, the world's largest and oldest high IQ society, and is also a certified Mensa journalist.
+She has stated that she is a member of Mensa International, the world's largest and oldest high IQ society.

 Career

-2008–2012: Early work

 Kelley has hosted and contributed to WTTW's GenYTV, WOI-DT's The Open House Television Show, DSM Living, and JUCE TV's Hot Off The Press.